 Succession planning is an important, but often not very urgent task.
 That means the best way to go about it is to schedule the planning process (Quadrant 2).
 Make time for meetings in which you review critical roles in your company, discuss promising succession candidates, and establish development plans.
-Finally, consider hiring a third-party consultant to guide you through the planning process and hold you accountable to achieving your goals.
+Finally, consider hiring a third-party succession planning consultant to guide you through the planning process and hold you accountable for achieving your goals.

 Ready to Get Started?

 Are you ready to start prioritizing your succession plan?
 At SIGMA, we offer custom succession planning, consulting, workshops, and resources.
-Take a look at our services here, or contact us below for more information on how we can help your leaders prepare for tomorrow.
+Take a look at our services or contact us below for more information on how we can help your leaders prepare for tomorrow.